DevExpress-Examples/winforms-dashboard-window-calculation-example/Readme.md

 This example illustrates how to use API methods and properties to apply [window calculations](https://docs.devexpress.com/Dashboard/116917) to the values of the specified measure.

-The application contains a [DashboardViewer](https://docs.devexpress.com/Dashboard/117122) control that performs the following tasks:
+The application contains a [DashboardViewer](https://docs.devexpress.com/Dashboard/117122) control and performs the following tasks:

 - creates an empty [tabbed dashboard](https://docs.devexpress.com/Dashboard/116693)
 - loads a sample dashboard to the first tab page